rust-lang-de/rustbook-de/src/ch12-03-improving-error-handling-and-modularity.md

    Compiling minigrep v0.1.0 (file:///projects/minigrep)
     Finished dev [unoptimized + debuginfo] target(s) in 0.0s
      Running `target/debug/minigrep`
-thread 'main' panicked at 'index out of bounds: the len is 1 but the index is 1', src/main.rs:27:21
+thread 'main' panicked at src/main.rs:27:21: index out of bounds: the len is 1 but the index is 1
 note: run with `RUST_BACKTRACE=1` environment variable to display a backtrace
 ```